 Given the co-evolution of technological and social structures, it seems straightforward that a strong overall disenchantment with modernity often aligns with a rejection of existing liberal democracies.
-To be sure, most of the radical critiques presumably aim to preserve and nurture core values of the open society such as free speech, freedom of religion and sexual orientation.
-Yet, we would like to point out a crucial risk here: the value foundation of the open society cannot be taken for granted - doing so might rather endanger these values.
+To be sure, most of the radical critiques presumably aim to preserve and nurture liberal values such as free speech, freedom of religion and sexual orientation.
+Yet, we would like to point out a crucial risk here: the value foundation of liberal democracy cannot be taken for granted - doing so might rather endanger these values.
+In this sense, radical approaches to degrowth run the risk of undermining and eventually losing in their quest for "true", "unalienated", "reembedded", free, democratic society those freedom-guaranteeing institutions that are already in place.
 Indeed, it has been argued that modern mindsets, institutions and technologies are inextricably linked: "capitalism, psychological individuation and liberalism emerged together, remain interwoven and mutually dependent in complex ways, and depend absolutely on a continually expanding throughput of energy" (Quilley 2013: 263).
-By implication, it would be "highly questionable" whether liberal "social and institutional forms would survive the transition to a low-energy regime" (279).
+By implication, it would be "highly questionable" whether liberal "social and institutional forms would survive the transition to a low-energy regime" (279; see also Bailey 2015).

-This points to the risk of inadvertently sacrificing core values of the open society: eventually, authoritarianism might creep in through the back door.
-Note that argumentative patterns such as "true democracy", "real democracy" vs. "technofascism" and "so-called democratic countries" where people live "at the mercy of immense and impersonal powers" share a structural affinity (i.e. not necessarily substantial conceptual agreement) with some of the more radical modernity critiques sketched in Section 2 (e.g. Heidegger's juxtaposition of authenticity as opposed to modern life in-authenticity).
+This points to the risk of inadvertently sacrificing liberal values.
+Note that argumentative patterns such as "true democracy", "real democracy" vs. "technofascism" and "so-called democratic countries" where people live "at the mercy of immense and impersonal powers" share a structural affinity (i.e. not necessarily substantial conceptual agreement) with some of the more radical modernity critiques sketched in Section 2 (e.g. Heidegger's juxtaposition of authenticity as opposed to modern life's in-authenticity).
 The problem is that if existentialist vocabulary (truth, authenticity) enters the political domain, this jeopardizes political freedoms.
 Such vocabulary lends itself to engender disdain for all existing institutions and, in consequence, to justify violent means in order to overthrow democracies-in-name-only.
-In fact, the basic values of the open society have been explicitly questioned in the name of preventing ecological disaster (Heilbronner 1974, Ophuls 1977; see also the critical analysis of eco-authoritarianism in Shahar 2015).
-Finally, consider that someone as Illich, who clearly championed an antiauthoritarian position, nevertheless presented Maoist China as his only example of the aspired convivial approach.
-Thus, the spectre of authoritarianism should not be lightly dismissed.
+In fact, the basic values of liberal democracy have been explicitly questioned in the name of preventing ecological disaster (Heilbroner 1974, Ophuls 1977; see also the critical analysis of eco-authoritarianism in Shahar 2015).
+Finally, consider that someone as Illich, who clearly championed an anti-authoritarian position, nevertheless proposed Maoist China as a possible example of a society that could be restructured along convivial lines (Illich 1975: 29).
+Thus, the spectre of authoritarianism creeping in through the back door should not be lightly dismissed.